 Course Code: tec

 Technical writing is a relatively new profession, but people have been writing technical documents for centuries.
-In our first lesson, you will learn the fascinating history of technical writing and how technical writing employs both the logical and creative sides of your brain.
+In the first lesson, you will learn the fascinating history of technical writing and how technical writing employs both the logical and creative sides of your brain.

 Technical writing requires preparation.
 In this lesson, you will learn the basics of project management for your documentation project and key questions to help you analyze your reading audience, and how to organize this information.